ericclack/python-pond-quiz/doc/part4.rst

   n,q = questions[0]
   screen.blit(q, (25, HEIGHT/2 + 50))

-Now we have to let the user answer each question...
+Now we have to let the player answer each question...

 Answer the question
 -------------------